AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-settings.md

 * **[!UICONTROL Placement level pacing]:**  This pacing strategy operates by pacing and capping all included placements *individually*.
 The best practice is to use this strategy only to execute guaranteed private marketplace deals.

-**[!UICONTROL Flight Dates]:** The package's start date and end date.
+**[!UICONTROL Flight Dates]:** The package's overall start date and end date.
+The flight dates must be included within the campaign flight dates.

-To optionally create non-even pacing flights for the package, select *[!UICONTROL *Activate Custom Flighting]** and set up the custom flights in the [!UICONTROL Flighting] section below.
-Once you enable custom flighting and save the package, you can't disable custom flighting.

 >[!NOTE]
 >
->* The flight dates must be included within the campaign flight dates.
-In addition, the flight dates for all placements that are assigned to this package must be included within these dates.
+>* The flight dates for all placements that are assigned to this package must be included within these dates.
 > * You can't edit the package start date when custom flighting is activated.

+**[!UICONTROL *Activate Custom Flighting]:** Allows you to create non-even pacing flights for the package in the [!UICONTROL Flighting] section below.
+Once you enable custom flighting and save the package, you can't disable custom flighting nor edit the package start date.

 **[!UICONTROL Budget]:** (Packages with package-level pacing only) The gross budget cap and the budget interval.